 I take one capsule of Calcium 99 mg per day, and I see benefits also in my hair and nails.

 Important for strong bones and for the immune system.
-You can integrate the magnesium with leafy greens, dark chocolate, nuts, and pumpkin seeds.
+You can integrate magnesium with leafy greens, dark chocolate, nuts, and pumpkin seeds.